ParvezShahShaik/app_rating_analysis/README.md

 ## Objective

-The goal of this project is to create a model that predicts the app rating based on various features provided in the Google Play Store dataset.
+The goal is to build a model that predicts the app rating based on various app features.
+This model will be particularly useful for the Google Play Store team's new feature, aiming to boost the visibility of promising apps.

 ## Problem Statement

-The Google Play Store team plans to boost the visibility of promising apps, and the boost will be influenced by various factors, including app ratings.
-The objective is to predict which apps will have high ratings to help Google promote them effectively.
+The Google Play Store team is introducing a feature to enhance the visibility of certain apps, prioritizing them in recommendations and search results.
+The objective is to identify apps that are likely to receive high ratings, indicating their potential for success.

-## Dataset
+## Domain

-The dataset, named "googleplaystore.csv," contains information such as App name, Category, Rating, Reviews, Size, Installs, Type, Price, Content Rating, Genres, Last Updated, Current Ver, and Android Ver.
+General

+## Analysis to be Done

+The focus is on predicting app ratings based on customer-provided data.
+The dataset used for analysis is the Google Play Store data ( "googleplaystore.csv").

 ## Steps to Perform

-1. **Loading the Data:**
+1. **Load the Data:**
    - Use pandas to load the dataset.
    - Check for null values in each column.

 2. **Data Cleaning:**
    - Drop records with null values.
-   - Convert the 'Size,' 'Reviews,' 'Installs,' and 'Price' columns to numeric format.
+   - Convert variables to correct types and formats.

-   - Perform sanity checks to ensure data accuracy.
+3. **Sanity Checks:**
+   - Ensure the average rating falls between 1 and 5.
+   - Drop rows with ratings outside this range.
+   - Drop records where reviews exceed installs.
+   - For free apps (type = "Free"), drop rows with prices greater than 0.

-3. **Univariate Analysis:**
+4. **Univariate Analysis:**
-   - Create boxplots for Price and Reviews.
+   - Boxplot for Price to identify outliers.
+   - Boxplot for Reviews to identify unusually high review counts.
-   - Create histograms for Rating and Size.
+   - Histograms for Rating and Size to understand their distributions.
-   - Identify outliers and note observations.

-4. **Outlier Treatment:**
+5. **Outlier Treatment:**
-   - Drop records with very high prices.
+   - Investigate and drop records with very high prices (e.g., $200).
    - Drop records with more than 2 million reviews.
    - Handle outliers in the 'Installs' field using percentiles.

-5. **Bivariate Analysis:**
+6. **Bivariate Analysis:**
-   - Create scatter plots and box plots to assess relationships between Rating and other features.
+   - Scatter plots and box plots for Rating against various features.
-   - Explore patterns between Rating and Price, Size, Reviews, Content Rating, and Category.
+   - Explore relationships with Price, Size, Reviews, Content Rating, and Category.

-6. **Data Preprocessing:**
+7. **Data Preprocessing:**
    - Create a copy of the dataframe (inp1).
-   - Apply log transformation to Reviews and Installs.
+   - Apply log transformation (np.log1p) to Reviews and Installs.
-   - Drop unnecessary columns.
+   - Drop unnecessary columns (App, Last Updated, Current Ver, Android Ver).
    - Get dummy columns for Category, Genres, and Content Rating (inp2).

-7. **Train-Test Split:**
+8. **Train-Test Split:**
    - Split the data into training (70%) and testing (30%) sets.
    - Separate data into X_train, y_train, X_test, and y_test.

-8. **Model Building:**
+9. **Model Building:**
-   - Use linear regression.
+   - Use linear regression as the modeling technique.
-   - Report R2 on the train set.
+   - Report the R2 on the train set.
    - Make predictions on the test set and report R2.

 ## Instructions for Use